DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 ### Rule Validation Display

-The tool displays hightligted in red background color the pipes/structures elements that are not complying with the rules
+The tool hightligts the pipes/structures elements that are not complying with the rules in red background color

 ![DiRoots-Tips select rows](../../../assets/images/GIFs/PE/PE-Display-Rules.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>